-Canadian Prison Consulting Inc. is a private consulting firm that assists offenders, and their families, prepare for incarceration and day-to-day life while in custody.
+Canadian Prison Consulting Inc. is a private consulting firm that provides case specific information on Canadian corrections and prisoner rights protections for inmates, and their families.
 CPC Inc. is Canada’s PREMIER advocacy based service for anyone facing or currently serving time in the Canadian Correctional System.
+We offer comprehensive jail preparation services for incarceration and day-to-day life while in custody.
 Providing useful tools and invaluable information designed to ease the transition and make the most productive use of incarceration while minimizing the actual time spent in custody.

 Canada’s leading advocacy based service for anyone facing, or currently serving, jail time in the Canadian Correctional System.
-Through extensive firsthand experience and knowledge of the justice system and correctional process, we are able to effectively assist those charged with criminal offenses prepare for jail.
-Our goal is for our clients to do their time as smoothly and quickly as possible.
+Through extensive firsthand experience and knowledge of the Canadian justice system and correctional process, we effectively assist those charged with criminal offenses prepare for jail.
+Our jail advisers offer unparalleled insight and information on Canadian corrections, and are leaders in the field of inmate rights protections.
+Our goal is for our clients to do their time as productively and smoothly as possible.

 Our President and founder, Lee Steven Chapelle, learned his lessons in life the hard way.
 As a wayward youth, he first found himself behind bars at the age of sixteen.
 Much of his young adult life was spent incarcerated.
 He has firsthand experience with the following penitentiaries: